 People taking prescription painkillers has tripled over the past twenty years, while fatal or near fatal overdoses are at their highest levels ever.
 More people fatally overdose from painkillers than cocaine and heroin put together, according to the CDC.
+It’s no wonder that the epidemic of painkiller addiction has become more abundant across the globe.

 An Epidemic of Painkiller Addiction is Spreading